Local councils of Malta

-Since June 30, 1993, Malta has been subdivided into 68 localities, governed by local councils, kunsilli lokali, meaning municipalities or borough.
-These form the most basic form of local government and there are no intermediate levels between it and the national level.
-The levels of the 6 districts (5 on the main island) and of the 5 regions (4 on the main island) serve statistical purposes.
+Since June 30, 1993, Malta has been subdivided into 68 localities, governed by local councils, kunsilli lokali, meaning municipalities or boroughs, and considered by the Maltese as the equivalent to basic villages or towns, where appropriate.
+These form the most basic type of local government and are subdivisions of the country's first-level regions.

 According to the Local Councils Act (Chapter 363 of the Laws of Malta), Art.
 3: